Javipove/tt-metal/tech_reports/CNNs/ttcnn.md

-Convolution as Matrix Multiplication - idea
+Convolution as Matrix Multiplication
 ------------------------------------

 We want to perform convolution op on our hardware, but we do not have support for it - there are no instructions that are going to do specific convolution stuff.
-It turns out that the concept of matrix multiplication can be used to implement convolution.
+It turns out that the convolution operation can be transformed into matrix multiplication.
 If we look at what we need to do in convolution, it is basically the dot product of the corresponding sliding window values and filter values.
 This is the same thing we do in matrix multiplication—take the dot product of a row in the first input and a column in the second input.
 So, if we represent all the sliding window values as rows (with each row being a flattened version of a sliding window), and all the filters as columns in the second input (in the same way as the first input), every value in the output matrix would correspond to the filter applied to a specific window.

 <img src="media/im2col6.png" style="width:600px;">\
 _Figure 1: Idea of convolution as matrix multiplication_